microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 # Windows Driver Developer Supplemental Tools

-This repository contains open-source components for supplemental use in developing device drivers for Windows, as well as driver specific [CodeQL](https://codeql.github.com/) query suites used for the [Windows Hardware Compatability Program](https://learn.microsoft.com/en-us/windows-hardware/design/compatibility/).
+This repository contains open-source components for supplemental use in developing device drivers for Windows, as well as driver specific [CodeQL](https://codeql.github.com/) query suites used for the [Windows Hardware Compatibility Program](https://learn.microsoft.com/en-us/windows-hardware/design/compatibility/).
 The quickstart below will get you set up to build your database and analyze your driver using CodeQL.
 For the full documentation, troubleshooting, and more details about the Static Tools Logo test within the WHCP Program, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/windows-hardware/drivers/devtest/static-tools-and-codeql).

-### Windows Hardware Compatability Program Release Version Matrix
+### Windows Hardware Compatibility Program Release Version Matrix
 | Release                  | Branch to use | CodeQL CLI version |
 |--------------------------|---------------|--------------------|
 | Windows Server 2022      | WHCP_21H2     | 2.4.6              |